ywm21/94-870/final_project_yash.md

 **Target Audience:** The target audience for this story could be anyone.
 Since it is a global issue, almost anyone will relate to it.
 While every viewer's opinion about the issue may not be the same, they are all definitely part of the target audience.

 **Identifying Representative Individuals to Interview:** Since this is a presentation about various countries, I would ideally like to interview people from varied nationalities.
 One individual from a developed country, one from a developing country and one from a low income country.
-This should give me a wholistic review of my storyboard and an well-rounded opinion about the clarity of the message.
+This should give me a wholistic review of my storyboard and a well-rounded opinion about the clarity of the message.
 Most importantly, I want individuals who have some experience in statistics and data visualization.
 I want to find out if my charts are able to communicate my ideas and if not, I want some technical feedback on how I can do that.

 **Interview Script:**
 1. Would you characterize your home country as developed, developing or a low-income nation?
-2. Have you studied some form of statistics before?
+2. Have you studied statistics before?
 If so, do you have some basic knowledge about data visualization?
 **Show them the storyboard now.**
 3. Do you feel that this presentation does a good job at building a story logically and impactfully?
 4. Did you feel like you were losing interest at any point?